DKE-Data/agrirouter-api-cpp/README.md

 In the `PROTO_FILES` part you can define which protobuf files will be compiled.

 E.g. the command `protoc --cpp_out=. ./*.proto` compiles every every proto file in this folder and places the compiled ones within this folder.

+#### Generate cpp protobuf files
+The files are generally generated with the build system.
+If it is necessary to compile them without the build system, perform the following steps:

+1. Go to protobuf folder <br>
+   `cd ./lib/AgrirouterClient/src/Protobuf/`
+2. Execute the compile protobuf script <br>
+   `. ./compileProtos.sh` <br>

+The generate files can be found under ./lib/AgrirouterClient/inc/Protobuf/

 #### Cross compiling